The Hackers' Playbook

 Spearphishing works – it’s one of the oldest tricks hackers have – but it’s far from the only way to get malware onto a machine.
 Another common method, called a watering-hole attack, plants malicious code in a place the targets trust, then waits for them to come pick it up.

-In the energy-sector attack, the hackers used many of their staging targets to develop watering holes.
+In attacks on the energy sector, the hackers used many of their staging targets to develop watering holes.
 About half were trade publications and informational websites that dealt with matters specific to the energy industry.
 The hackers corrupted those sites behind the scenes and "altered them to contain and reference malicious content," the government wrote, meaning those sites were serving up malware but giving the targets no reason to suspect anything was amiss.